kglovern/cis3250/readme.md

 # User Guide

+** MAKE SURE YOU HAVE A BIN DIRECTORY - run "mkdir bin" if you don't otherwise it won't compile  **

 To compile:  Run "make" will generate a binary file named "calculator" in the "bin/" directory.

 To run:  Run './bin/calculator' from within the project directory after compiling.